 Beautiful cemeteries and stunning memorials can be found in the Gold Camp Region.
 Some cemeteries offer maps for self-guided tours, providing information on the history of the property, as well as the stories of some of the people buried or memorialized there.
-Located among stunning scenery and peaceful environments, you are invited to visit our cemeteries and memorials, to take a self-guided tour, or to attend one of the guided events that occur throughout the year.
+Located among stunning scenery and peaceful environments, these cemeteries and memorials are peaceful places to visit–on a self-guided tour or to attend one of the guided events that occur throughout the year.

 Cripple Creek’s Mt.
 Pisgah Cemetery

 The Mt.
 Pisgah Cemetery is one of Cripple Creek’s oldest and richest historic sites.
 For many years the cemetery was neglected and many of the markers were sadly deteriorated.
 Currently, the City of Cripple Creek maintains the cemetery grounds, repairing historic fences and headstones and trimming the native vegetation.
 The City welcomes visitors to enjoy the cemetery’s natural setting, but asks you to respect the sacred nature of the site.
 Please carry out your trash or dispose of it in the bins provided.
 Please restrain your pets.

 This 29-acre cemetery was established in 1892 and currently has more than 2,000 known “residents.”
 Mt.
 Pisgah remains a natural site, with many species of native plants and wildflowers.
 Visitors will be greeted by wild iris, goldenrod, Indian paintbrush and bluebells.
 Raspberries and strawberries abound in mid-summer, and chipmunks and mountain bluebirds are frequent visitors.